26 February 2012

 Ingredients:

-6) a few mosaic inserts I had lying around
+6. A few mosaic inserts I had lying around.

-I added a bit of bonding liquid to the water I used for the grout.
-Got busy smearing it on.
-What a messy job!
-A very important tip is to turn the pot upside down before you think you are finished spreading the grout.
-I also put an old dog blanket on the turn-table to cushion the pot's edge tiles.Fill the gaps under the bottom tiles as well.
+I added a touch of bonding liquid to the grout water for extra adhesion and got busy smearing it into all the gaps.
+Grouting is definitely messy work, but an important tip is to turn the pot upside down before finishing to fill in the gaps under the bottom edge tiles.
+I also cushioned the pot with an old dog blanket on the turntable to protect the edges—especially the delicate plate fragments.

-A mosaic is only as strong as it's weakest piece.
+A mosaic is only as strong as its weakest piece.

-When grout was dry, I used my Dremel tool to grind down the sharp edges on the plate.
-The plate has thicker parts and a curved edge- so it was impossible to get it totally flat.
+When the grout was dry, I used my Dremel tool to grind down the sharp edges on the plate.
+The plate has thicker parts and a curved edge, so it was impossible to get it totally flat.
 But I just made it work, knowing the grout and my Dremel tool would sort out the irregular and sharp bits.

-9 comments:
+12 comments:

 1. Anonymous2:51 AM